tylerwong1/BudgetAI/README.md

 ```bash
 python app.py
 ```
-    - This will start the backend at `localhost:5000` (or whichever port you configure).
+This will start the backend at `localhost:8080`.

 ### Frontend Setup